FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ### UI/UX

-The front end is simplistic, both visually and in terms of structure.
+The front-end is simplistic, both visually and in terms of structure.
 The landing page leads to 3 additional screens.

 ![Research hub landing page](/images/research_hub_homepage_site.png)

 The search page is where the magic happens.
 Users can enter their queries up top.
-The results are presented in cards that have a red bookmark icon and a drop down that allows them to add questions to a given RQ.
+The results are presented in cards that have a red bookmark icon and a drop-down that allows them to add questions to a given RQ.

 ![Research hub search results](/images/search_results.png)
 ![Research hub search results rq](/images/search_result_rq_displayed.png)